vodori6161/Team_FourPlay/ReadMe.md

-# Our entry to the hackthon organised at our college
+# Our entry to the hackthon organised at our college based on disaster management